-While the ENDY program advocates and actively promotes publication of student research results in appropriate academic media, it should be understood that the responsibility for the content of such publications resides solely with the student author and coauthors of the work.
+While the ENDY program advocates and actively promotes publication of student research results in appropriate academic media, the responsibility for the content of such publications resides solely with the student author and coauthors of the work.

 In addition, it should be understood that any fees or page charges accrued in the process of publishing in the academic literature should be borne by either the student author or coauthors.